 Once the Client approves the design brief the Architect can create a concept design.
 Then the Quantity surveyor can create a Formal cost plan 1.

-Then the Architect can develop the design and the quantity surveyor can create the Formal cost plan 2.
+Then the Architect can develop the design and the quantity surveyor can create the Formal cost plan 2 based on this increased information.

 Once the Architect has created the technical design the quantity surveyor can create the Formal cost plan 3.